IBM/Db2-zOS-samples/PerformanceValidation_for_Db2-for-z-OS/README.md

 1. ### Clone or download all files onto your work station.

-	It is better to clone this repository using Git because we found that if you download ZIP file and unzip the files, some JCLs might become unusable.
+	It is better to clone this repository using Git Client or commandline because some JCLs might become unusable if you download ZIP file and unzip the files.

 1. ### Get files onto your LPAR.